-There are some businesses that seek to avoid registering for VAT by separating their business activities so that each businesses turnover falls below the registration threshold.
+There are some businesses that seek to avoid registering for VAT using something know as artificial separation, where their business activities are split into two so that each businesses turnover falls below the registration threshold.

 Signs of contrivance